 Petition for Classification of Students for Tuition Purposes

-NEW undergraduate students must submit their petitions to the Office of Undergraduate Admissions: (https://admissions.georgiasouthern.edu/already-applied/residency/).
+NEW and RETURNING undergraduate students must submit their petitions to the Office of Undergraduate Admissions: (https://admissions.georgiasouthern.edu/already-applied/residency/).

 NEW graduate students must submit their petitions to the College of Graduate Studies– Office of Graduate Admissions: (firstname.lastname@example.org).

 CURRENTLY ENROLLED (students who have completed one or more semesters at Georgia Southern) undergraduate and graduate students must submit their petitions to the Office of the Registrar: (email@example.com).

 You must demonstrate that you, your parent, your spouse, or your U.S. court-appointed guardian (if you are a minor) is a legal resident of Georgia for tuition purposes.
 You may establish this claim by providing documentation to support the definition established by the Board of Regents.
 Please note that establishing residency for tuition purposes as defined by the Board of Regents is different from establishing residency with regards to voting, having a Georgia driver's license or vehicle tag, etc., and it requires more than establishing eligibility to vote, securing a Georgia driver's license, and/or paying taxes.

 - If a person is 18 years of age or older, he or she may register as an in-state student only upon showing that he or she has been a legal resident of Georgia for a period of at least 12 months immediately preceding the date of registration.

 - A student who previously held residency status in the state of Georgia but moved from the state then returned to the state in 12 or fewer months.